MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ## Storage Network Security

-Azure storage account are publicly accessible by default, but there are way to configure and customise [network security](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal).
-If you only need one or more storage accounts to be accessible from other resources within Azure, you can configure private endpoints, which assigns a private IP address from your virtual network to the storage account so that all traffic between your network and the storage account traverse a private link.
+Azure storage accounts are publicly accessible by default, but there are way to configure and customise [network security](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal).
+If you only need your storage account/s to be accessible from other resources within Azure, you can configure private endpoints, which assigns a private IP address from your virtual network to the storage account so that all traffic between your network and the storage account traverse a private link.
 You can also specify public IP addresses that you want to permit access over the internet by setting storage account specific firewall rules.

 # Backup and Disaster Recovery